Oxsomi/core3/docs/types_docs.md

 A CDF can be created through the following functions:

 - Error **CDFList_create**(U64 maxElements, Bool isReserved, U64 elementSize, Allocator allocator, CDFList *result): Creates N entries in a new CDFList or reserves N entries instead if isReserved is true. elementSize is the size of the data that backs the CDFList.
-- Error **CDFList_createSubset**(List preallocated, U64 elementOffset, U64 elementCount, Allocator allocator, CDFList *result): Creates N entries in a new CDFList but takes the backing memory as a ref from the preallocated list.
+- Error **CDFList_createSubset**(GenericList preallocated, U64 elementOffset, U64 elementCount, Allocator allocator, CDFList *result): Creates N entries in a new CDFList but takes the backing memory as a ref from the preallocated list.
 This is useful for a 2D CDF for example, because it doesn't need to allocate any more.

 When the CDF is created, it can be updated through the following functions: